 One downside of a rectangular bag is that a lot of heat can escape from the opening.
 Bags with shoulder baffles reduce this effect by narrowing the opening.
 Those with drawstrings to pull the baffle tight are even better.
-The REI Siesta and TETON Polara and Celsius have excellent baffles.
+The TETON Polara and Celsius have excellent baffles.

 Zipper Baffle or Draft Tube

 Look for a bag with a substantial baffle running the full length of the zipper to keep drafts outside where they belong.
-The Siesta and Polara both have effective zipper baffles.
+The Polara has effective zipper baffles.

 A full-length zipper lets you open your sleeping bag up entirely to use as a comforter or lounge blanket.
 We're all for enhanced versatility.
 The Slumberjack Country Squire 0 is a great picnic option.
 Other zipper considerations include: